byung90/blaxtrax/README.md

 This is a simple Blackjack app that enables a user to set up a profile and login under that profile to play blackjack.
 The user will compete against the dealer, and will be ranked against prior players.
 It utilizes MYSQL

-💻 Below are gifs showing the various pages:
+💻 Below are jpgs showing the various pages:

 ![LOGIN PAGE](./animations/...jpg)